unclejay13/unclejay13/README.md

-Hi! it's KoolJay.
+Hi!
+This is KoolJay.
 Nice to meet you!😋
 - Contact me on:
 - 📧E-mail: pimjai0208@gmail.com
 - 🗯️Instagram: unclejayw